hoangduchuy93/spark-nlp-classification-women-e-commerce-clothing-review/README.md

 ![image](https://user-images.githubusercontent.com/91864024/180588941-81cf246d-9eff-450e-8740-b328f8fa1473.png)

-Comment: Logistic Regression algorithm gives higher accuracy score than other algorithms, but accuracy score is still low => consider normalizing Rating column
+Comment: Logistic Regression algorithm gives higher accuracy score than other algorithms, but accuracy score is still low => consider grouping the Rating column into fewer groups (maybe 3 groups: positive, neutral, negative.
+Now there are 5 groups of rating from 1 to 5).

 **3.3.6.
-Normalize Rating column:**
+Groups for Rating column:**
 - Create column Rating_idx where:
   - Rating >= 4: Positive
   - Rating <= 2: Negative